TZstatsADS/Fall2018-Proj1-wanghouyaoleyao/README.md

 + This project is conducted by Jiaqian Yu

 + Project summary: This report is a guidebook with selected Q&A aims at finding out the best way to make your mother happy.
-First,I process the raw textual data for 'cleaned_hm.csv' saved in $ data $ file by cleaning data, removing stopwords and creat a tidy version of texts which is saved in $ output $ file.Then,I combine the processed text with demographic information 'demographic.csv' saved in $ data $ file to generate the dataset for this report.
+First,I process the raw textual data for 'cleaned_hm.csv' saved in data file by cleaning data, removing stopwords and creat a tidy version of texts which is saved in output file.Then,I combine the processed text with demographic information 'demographic.csv' saved in data file to generate the dataset for this report.

-Three questions will be answered in this report are:
++Three questions will be answered in this report are:
   1. Do mothers really regret giving birth to their kids?
 What about fathers?
   2. How to make mothers happy?
   3. Dad, do you know how you can make mother happier?

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.